-NA 1A: Previously rated proficient or above Limited 1 Developing 2 Proficient 3 Exemplary 4 NA 1B: Previously rated proficient or above Limited 1 Developing 2 Proficient 3 Exemplary 4 understanding of pedagogy, includ s of science strive the ever changir ing approaches f e continuously to in ig knowledge base or addressing inequ nprove their knowle of both content, and uities and inclusion as part of the scienc d science for all students ir Limited 1 Developing 2 Proficient 3 Exemplary 4 6a) Engage in professional development opportunities in their content field such as talks, symposiums, research opportunities, or projects within their community.
+NSTA Standards 1A and 1B if NOT rated proficient prior to the start of phase 2 internship.
+(Use same rubric as original assignment) NA 1A: Previously rated proficient or above Limited 1 Developing 2 Proficient 3 Exemplary 4 NA 1B: Previously rated proficient or above Limited 1 Developing 2 Proficient 3 Exemplary 4 Effective teachers understanding of pedagogy, includi Standard 6: Professional Knowledge and Skills Effective teachers of science strive continuously to improve their knowledge and understanding of the ever changing knowledge base of both content, and science pedagogy, including approaches for addressing inequities and inclusion for all students in science.
+They identify with and conduct themselves as part of the science education community.
+Limited 1 Developing 2 Proficient 3 Exemplary 4 6a) Engage in professional development opportunities in their content field such as talks, symposiums, research opportunities, or projects within their community.
 Summary of PD is limited to Date, time and topic Same as 1 but also includes a reflection of how the PD opportunity addresses a specific scientific concern for their disciplinary understanding Same as 2 but the reflection also explicitly connects the PD opportunity between disciplinary understanding with classroom practices.
 Same as 3 but multiple PD opportunities are described.
-Summary of PD is limited to Same as 1 but also includes a Same as 2 but also includes a description of how Same as 3 but multiple PD opportunities are
+6b) Engage in professional development opportunities such as conferences, research opportunities, or projects within their community.
+Summary of PD is limited to Date, time and topic Same as 1 but also includes a reflection of how the PD opportunity addresses a specific pedagogical concern Same as 2 but also includes a description of how the practices learned at the PD have been applied (or will be applied) in their instruction.
+Same as 3 but multiple PD opportunities are described.